Mathematics 101: Welcome to the Mathematics Major

 Feedback

 Occasionally you will be given anonymous feedback forms.
 Please use them to share any thoughts or concerns for how the course is running.
 Remember, the sooner you tell me your concerns, the more I can do about them.
 I have also created a web-site which accepts anonymous comments.
 If we have not yet discussed this in class, please encourage me to create a class code.
 This site may also be accessed via our course page on a link entitled anonymous feedback.
-Of course, you are always welcome to approach me outside of class to discuss these issues as well.
+Of course, you are always welcome to approach me outside of class to discuss any issues as well.

 Religious Holidays

 It is my policy to give students who miss class because of observance of religious holidays the opportunity to make up missed work.
-You are responsible for notifying me no later than September 17 of plans to observe the holiday.
+You are responsible for notifying me no later than September 12 of plans to observe the holiday.

 August 30 Introductions